 Clean Waste Reclamation

-End product: A mixture blend of live resin or rosin from all batches can also be partly re-flavored with additional terpenes.
+End product: A mixture/blend of live resin or rosin from all batches that can be partly re-flavored with additional terpenes.

 Clean Oxidized Waste Reclamation

-How to collect:pray & wash down clean waste materials with propylene glycol and collect mixture in 5-gallon carboys.
+How to collect: Spray and wash down clean but oxidized waste materials with propylene glycol and collect the mixture in 5-gallon carboy liquid containers.

 Profile Picture